eoanodea/p5ObjectCollisionDetection/README.md

-# Molecule Collision Detechtion using p5.js
+# Molecule Collision Detection using p5.js

 This module creates a series of Molecules within a grid.
 The molecules can move around the grid, and can detect when they intersect with eachother.